Who We Are

 Goal 3: There are 28,000 registered African-Americans in Greenville County who DID NOT vote in the most recent mid-term elections.
 Imagine the impact that this “sleeping giant” group could make on Affordable Housing, Transportation, Living Wages, and local Criminal Justice Reform policies in Greenville – if they voted.
 We will work week-in and week-out to guarantee that these voters are engaged, informed, and ready to act in local and national elections.

-Regular meetings are held the third Thursday of each month at 7:00 p.m.
+Quarterly meetings are held the third Thursday of March, June, September, and December at 7:00 p.m.

 Join us on Facebook Live! (via the Greenville County Democratic Black Caucus SC page) – as we present candidates, community activists, and issues experts to discuss the advancement of the Black Agenda.
 Learn about local, state, and national efforts to address affordable housing, community reinvestment by banks, criminal justice reform, and voting rights.